Shriinivas/blenderbezierutils/README.md

 # blenderbezierutils (Noisysundae Fork)

 **Disclaimer:** This is a quick and dirty edit of blenderbezierutils.
-I originally edited parts related to the curve-to-SVG exporter, added options that optimize the output SVG content for web graphics, especially icons.
-I have made a pull request with the hope that these changes get merged into the source repository, so I might not be actively maintaining this fork.
+I edited parts related to the curve-to-SVG exporter and added options that optimize the output SVG content for web graphics, especially icons.
+I have made a pull request with the hope that these changes get merged into the base repository, so I might not be actively maintaining this fork.

 ## Changes